detekt/detekt/README.md

 - gradle shadow
 - java -jar build/libs/detekt-cli-[version]-all.jar

-#### Parameters of CLI
+#### Parameters for CLI
 The CLI uses jcommander for argument parsing.
-This is the generated help text:

 ```
 The following option is required: --project, -p